This post is a travelguide about the best things to do in Shiraz.

 8. Nasir Al Molk (pink mosque)

 People say Nasir al Molk is the most beautiful mosque in Iran and it is not hard to agree with that if you come early morning.
-When the sun is rising, the light shines through the colored mosaic windows, giving a free spectacular light show.
+When the sun is rising and the light shines through the colored mosaic windows, giving a free spectacular light show.

 9. Alaudeen Hussain Ibn-e Mussa Kazem shrine